RYGhub/funkwhale/docs/installation/ldap.rst

 Dependencies
 ------------

 LDAP support requires some additional dependencies to enable.
-On the OS level both ``libldap2-dev`` and ``libsasl2-dev`` are required, and the Python modules ``python-ldap`` and ``django-auth-ldap`` must be installed.
+On the OS level both ``libldap2-dev`` and ``libsasl2-dev`` are required, and the Python modules ``python-ldap`` and ``python-django-auth-ldap`` must be installed.
 These dependencies are all included in the ``requirements.*`` files so deploying with those will install these dependencies by default.
 However, they are not required unless LDAP support is explicitly enabled.

 Environment variables
 ---------------------